derpkoch/Bac7/README.md

 To run those scripts, the original data sets are required, which will be published after acceptance of the manuscript.

 ### Contact
-For questions regarding R code, please contact philipp.koch@bsse.ethz.ch
+For questions regarding R code, please contact derpkoch@gmail.com

 For questions regarding python code, please contact anja.gumpinger@gmail.com